jesperancinha/news-cast-explorer/README.md

 There are three modules:

--   twitter-explorer-fe - This is the front end of the application in Angular 9
+- [twitter-explorer-fe](./twitter-explorer-fe) - This is the front end of the application - Angular 9
--   twitter-fetcher - This is the java Spring Boot command line runner developed in Java 16
+- [twitter-fetcher](./twitter-fetcher) - This is the java Spring Boot command line runner - Java 17
--   twitter-logger - These are python scripts to serve the logs.
+- [twitter-logger](./twitter-logger)- These are python scripts to serve the logs - Python 3.8
+- [twitter-explorer-demo](./twitter-explorer-demo) - The Payload generation for the mock twitter service - Python 3.8
+- [twitter-aggregator](./twitter-aggregator) - An aggregator module - Java 17

 Logs are placed in the workspace of the execution environment of the working jar